Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > For example, someone wearing medium armor behind medium cover would have -4 disadvantage to being hit.

 While armor protects the wearer from melee and ranged attacks, cover only protects at range.
-Additionally, those in cover cannot take Movement or Actions (see [3.4 Combat](#3.4-Combat)).
+Additionally, those in cover cannot take Movement or a Main Action (see [3.4 Combat](#3.4-Combat)).

 ## 3.4 Combat

-When a situation reaches a point than can no longer be resolved by words, the Party will enter combat.
+When a situation reaches a point than can no longer be resolved by words, the Adventuring Party will enter combat.
 Combat begins by determining each character's turn order by rolling for initiative.
 Each character rolls a number of D6 equal to `(Dexterity + Perception)` and sums the roll to resolve their initiative.